MonCore/moncore/docs/public/01-platform-overview.md

 MonCore may be deployed as a complete regulated financial backend, providing execution, compliance, and control layers, or embedded as a financial kernel inside existing licensed infrastructures.

+### Target Users & Deployment Profiles

+MonCore is designed to serve:

+- Fintech platform operators launching regulated consumer or business products
+- Issuers and sponsor banks operating multi-tenant issuing and payment programs
+- Embedded finance platforms providing regulated services to third-party applications
+- B2B payment and corporate account providers

+MonCore may be operated directly by licensed institutions or by regulated platform operators in partnership with issuer and safeguarding sponsors.

 ---

 ## 2. Design Principles